zanderteller/dqm/docs/user_guide.rst

 Interpretation and analysis of these higher-dimensional manifolds may be valuable but will be intrinsically more complex.

-One approach to exploring the effective dimensionality of a particular structure is to isolate that structure and then re-run PCA, typically on an intermediate frame of the evolution, just for the points in the structure in question.
+One approach to exploring the effective dimensionality of a particular structure is to isolate that structure (using, e.g., :func:`get_clusters <dqm.utils.get_clusters>`) and then re-run PCA, typically on an intermediate frame of the evolution, just for the points in the structure in question.

 The utility function :func:`rescale_frames <dqm.utils.rescale_frames>` can also be useful here; it effectively 'zooms in' on a structure that is shrinking as the DQM evolution unfolds, making it much easier to see the nature of the structure later in the evolution.
 Subselecting data points to see only the structure in question (with no outliers) is important in order for this tool to be useful.